By Marilyn Adamson

 Water...colorless, odorless and without taste, and yet no living thing can survive without it.
 Plants, animals and human beings consist mostly of water (about two-thirds of the human body is water).
 You'll see why the characteristics of water are uniquely suited to life:

-It has an unusually high boiling point and freezing point.
+It has wide margin between its boiling point and freezing point.
 Water allows us to live in an environment of fluctuating temperature changes, while keeping our bodies a steady 98.6 degrees.

 Water is a universal solvent.
 This property of water means that various chemicals, minerals and nutrients can be carried throughout our bodies and into the smallest blood vessels.5